Maximilian Anton, Hereditary Prince of Thurn and Taxis: Children

-Death
+Death and legacy

-Maximilian died of either kidney failure or lung paralysis on 26 June 1867 at the age of 35 in Regensburg.
+Maximilian died on 26 June 1867 at the age of 35 in Regensburg, with the cause of death cited as either kidney failure or pulmonary paralysis.
 He was interred in the burial chapel at St. Emmeram's Abbey.

-Due to his early death, his son Maximilian Maria became Hereditary Prince of Thurn and Taxis and ultimately the princely house's seventh Prince.
+Because he predeceased his father, the succession passed directly to his nine-year-old son, Maximilian Maria, in 1871.
+His widow, Helene, served as guardian for her son until 1883.

-Ludwig II of Bavaria wrote in a personal letter of condolence to Maximilian's father, Maximilian Karl:
+King Ludwig II wrote in a personal letter of condolence to Maximilian's father:

-"I deeply sympathize with your loss and the pain felt by the entire Thurn and Taxis family, and I know well how many hopes have been extinguished with the dear departed."
+I feel with your Highness the deep and justified pain felt by you and the entire Taxis family, and I well appreciate what a wealth of hopes has been extinguished with the dear life of the departed.